inaka/Jayme/README.md

 The idea behind this library is to **separate concerns**: Your view controllers should handle neither networking code nor heavy business logic code, in order to stay lightweight.

-It provides a neat API to deal with REST communication, as well as default implementations for basic [CRUD functionality](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and [pagination](https://github.com/davidcelis/api-pagination).
+The library provides a neat API to deal with REST communication, as well as default implementations for basic [CRUD functionality](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and [pagination](https://github.com/davidcelis/api-pagination).

 ![Jayme's Architecture In A Nutshell](https://raw.githubusercontent.com/inaka/Jayme/master/Assets/V2/architecture-diagram.png)